 Imaging & Microfilm Services

-The State Imaging and Microfilm Laboratory provides cost-effective imaging and microfilming services to State government pursuant to standards adopted by the State of Indiana.
+The State Imaging and Microfilm Laboratory (SIML) is located in room N055 of the Indiana Government Center North building to provide cost-effective imaging and microfilming services to State government pursuant to standards adopted by the State of Indiana.

 Microfilm past and present Indiana government records for the future.
 The laboratory will microfilm your records to the highest quality standards.
 Using standards prescribed by 60 IAC 2 and the Indiana Rules of Court, Administrative Rule 6 for permanent preservation.
 This rule provides the parameters for density and resolution, and the specific targets that are required for every roll of film.
 The State Imaging and Microfilm Laboratory follows this rule to ensure that the documents that are filmed today will be accessible up to 500 years from now.